-Given the rapid multiplication and expansion of OSI applications, Telecommunication Systems and Services, there is growing need for users of, as well as the applications themselves, to communicate with each other.
+Given the rapid multiplication and expansion of OSI applications, telecommunication systems and services, there is growing need for users of, as well as the applications themselves, to communicate with each other.
 In order to facilitate their communications, a Directory protocol, as referenced in these agreements, has been tailored to meet their respective needs.

-In one instance, Directories will be used as a service to provide humans, in an on-line fashion, rapid and easy retrieval information useful for determining what telecommunications services are available, and/or how to access, and address their correspondents.
-Further, Service Providers offering such a Directory publicly may also use this service internally with other various telecommunications services (eg. MHS) for the proper addressing of calls or messages.
+In one instance, Directories will be used as a service to provide humans, in an on-line fashion, rapid and easy retrieval of information useful for determining what telecommunications services are available, and/or how to access, and address their correspondents.
+Further, service providers offering such a Public Directory may also use this service internally with other various telecommunications services (e.g., MHS) for the proper addressing of calls or messages.
 Likewise, this does not preclude the usage of these agreements to similarly generate a privately operated Directory that supports both human and application information exchanges.

 In another instance, Directories, will be used as a service by computer applications without direct human involvement.
-One important service is to provide Presentation Address (PSAP) translation for named objects, on behalf of network and facility management.
-The directory may be used by applications to search for objects (i.e., Application Entities), again without direct human involvement, by the use of the 'search' or 'list' operations.
-Although human can 'search' in a complex manner, 'search' may also be used in a simple manner by application software, perhaps using a predefined logical pattern, to search for objects with the particular capability required by the application.
-To support the many possible usages, the Directory must be a general purpose system.
-It must be capable of storing data of many different forms as attributes within entries, and must also be capable of supporting simple or complex hierarchical structures, with variations in structure possible occurring between one part of the Directory and another.
+One important service is to provide Presentation Address resolution for named objects, on behalf of OSI applications.
+The directory may be used by applications to search for objects (i.e., Application Entities), without direct human involvement, by the use of the "search" or "list" operations.

+To support the many possible usages, the Directory is a general purpose system.
+It is capable of storing data of many different forms as attributes within entries, and is also capable of supporting simple or complex hierarchical structures, with variations in structure possibly occurring between one part of the Directory and another.

-Compliant DSA implementations should safeguard this generality, where possible, by placing the minimum of restrictions in 'hard-wired'' form.
-The Directory permits the imposition of rules by means of the Directory Schema (Section 10.6 below); but the Directory Schema itself should be capable of alteration by Directory management.
+Compliant DSA implementations should safeguard this generality, where possible, by placing the minimum of restrictions in "hard-wired" form.
+The Directory permits the imposition of rules by means of the Directory Schema (Section 8.6 below); but the Directory Schema itself should be capable of alteration by Directory management.